 Pak court annuls Musharraf's death penalty; declares special tribunal's ruling 'unconstitutional'

 Prime Minister Imran Khan's government became furious over the ruling and said it will move to the Supreme Judicial Council to unseat the "mentally unfit" head of the special court.
-The verdict of the special court also angered the powerful army, which said the ruling was against all human, religious and civilizational values.
+The verdict of the special court also angered the powerful army has ruled the country for nearly half of its 72-year history.
+The Army said the ruling against Gen Musharraf was against all human, religious and civilizational values.

 The PML-N government had filed the treason case against the former army chief in 2013 over the imposition of an extra-constitutional emergency in November 2007, which led to the confinement of a number of superior court judges in their houses and sacking of over 100 judges.
 Musharraf ruled Pakistan from 1999 to 2008.